- Food & Fun

 - Beauty & Style

-"Restaurant: Impossible" star, chef Robert Irvine, created this special and super-flavorful meal for us in celebration of spring.
+"Restaurant: Impossible" star, chef Robert Irvine, created this special and super-flavorful meal for us.
 Each component complements the other so perfectly, but don't feel any pressure to make all of them!
 The lamb would be great with your favorite potatoes and veg, for instance.
 Use the harissa condiment on roast chicken or grilled steak.
 And take the farro salad to work for lunch.
 Making one of the recipes is way better than making none!

 For the lamb, place the racks on a small tray.
 In a small bowl, stir together the remaining ingredients.
 Coat the racks with the marinade and refrigerate for at least 1 hour.
 Let the meat come to room temperature before cooking.